 The NMHockey league has its roots in the summer of 2002 when no league existed for beginner men or women to learn to play ice hockey, where they could have fun and develop their skills in a non-threatening environment.
 Wanting to play hockey, ice time was reserved at Blades (Now the MAC) for a beginner hockey game.
 It was hoped that enough people would show up to make two teams.
 By the end of the night, we had enough excited hockey-player wanna-bes for four teams (teams red, black, blue and white), a ten-week commitment with the rink and the league name of BCHL.
 This would later become the NMHockey league.

-We are always striving to improve the playing environment of the league and in making games more fun and safe.
-To help in that effort, in the fall season of 2011 NMHockey introduced the NMHockey Sportsmanship Award.
-This award is a portional league credit given to a player in each division, voted by his/her peers, and is given to the player who exhibits characteristics that best meet the league mission.
+In the fall of 2011, in an effort to improve the playing environment of the league and in making games more fun and safe, NMHockey introduced the Sportsmanship Award.
+This award is a partial league credit and a framed Sportsmanship patch given to a player in each division, voted by his/her peers who exhibits characteristics that best meet the league mission.

-Over 15 years have passed since the league started and it has evolved substantially.
-NMHockey now has over 300 players and consists of 28 teams; four E Div teams, four D Div teams, four C Div teams, four B2 Div, four B1 Div teams play at the Outpost and four Tuesday teams and four Thursday teams that play at the MAC.
+Over 19 years have passed since the league started and it has evolved substantially.
+NMHockey now has an amazing community of over 300 players and consists of 32 teams; four E Div teams, four D Div teams, four C Div teams, four B2 Div, four B1 Div teams, and 4 A Div teams, all playing at the Outpost Ice Arena and four Tuesday teams and four Thursday teams that play at the MAC.
 All leagues are sanctioned by USA Hockey, have USA Hockey referees, full time scorekeepers/announcer, league by-laws, league events, a website and a trophy, “The Norskie Cup”, rivaling the Stanley Cup itself (of course, not in importance or nostalgia, but in appearance).